-- Administer piperacillin and tazobactam for injection, USP by intravenous infusion over 30 minutes to both adult and pediatric patients (2.1, 2.2, 2.3, 2.4). - Piperacillin and tazobactam for injection, USP and aminoglycosides should be reconstituted, diluted, and administered separately.
-Co-administration via Y-site can be done under certain conditions.
-(2.6) - See the full prescribing information for the preparation and administration instructions for piperacillin and tazobactam for injection, USP single-dose vials. - Co-administration of piperacillin and tazobactam for injection with vancomycin may increase the incidence of acute kidney injury.
+- Administer piperacillin and tazobactam for injection by intravenous infusion over 30 minutes to both adult and pediatric patients (2.1, 2.2, 2.3, 2.4). - Piperacillin and tazobactam for injection and aminoglycosides should be reconstituted, diluted, and administered separately.
+Coadministration via Y-site can be done under certain conditions.
+(2.6) - See the full prescribing information for the preparation and administration instructions for piperacillin and tazobactam for injection pharmacy bulk vials.

+- Piperacillin and tazobactam for injection administration can significantly reduce tobramycin concentrations in hemodialysis patients.
+Monitor tobramycin concentrations in these patients.
+(7.1) - Probenecid prolongs the half-lives of piperacillin and tazobactam and should not be co-administered with piperacillin and tazobactam for injection unless the benefit outweighs the risk.
+(7.2) - Co-administration of piperacillin and tazobactam for injection with vancomycin may increase the incidence of acute kidney injury.
 Monitor kidney function in patients receiving piperacillin and tazobactam for injection and vancomycin.
 (7.3) - Monitor coagulation parameters in patients receiving piperacillin and tazobactam for injection and heparin or oral anticoagulants.
 (7.4) - Piperacillin and tazobactam for injection may prolong the neuromuscular blockade of vecuronium and other non-depolarizing neuromuscular blockers.
 Monitor for adverse reactions related to neuromuscular blockade.
 (7.5)